garthvh/esp8266button/README.md

 ## Device Configuration

 At the top of the esp8266_iot_button.ino file are the configuration options for the device.
 You will need to replace the placeholder values with your KEY and EVENT for IFTTT.
-You can create your own SSID name for configuration mode and you can optionally turn on a RGB LED.
+You can create your own SSID name for configuration mode and you can optionally turn on a RGB LCD.

     const char* AP_SSID = "ESP8266_IOT_BUTTON_SETUP";
     ////////////////////////